Last updated on October 10, 2025 4:39 am

 2. Find the right angle.

 You can then start drilling into the workpiece, making sure to keep the drill at the proper angle.
-You could also use a press attachment to guide your drill when making holes at an angle.
+You could likewise use a press attachment to guide your drill when making holes at an angle.

 3. When applying pressure…

-If the drill bit you are using is fairly small, keep the pressure light to keep from breaking or bending it.
+If the drill bit you are using is fairly small, keep the pressure light to keep it from breaking or bending it.

 Go slow and apply gentle but constant pressure, particularly if you are drilling into a hard material.
 If necessary, have someone hold down the top handle while you rotate the crank handle.